1993–94 Pepsi Champions Trophy

-The 1993 Pepsi Champions Trophy was held in Sharjah, UAE, between October 28-November 5, 1993.
+The 1993 Pepsi Champions Trophy was a cricket tournament held in Sharjah, UAE, between October 28-November 5, 1993.
 Three national teams took part: Pakistan, Sri Lanka and West Indies.

 The 1993 Champions Trophy started with a double round-robin tournament where each team played the other twice.
 The two leading teams qualified for the final.
 West Indies won the tournament and US$37,500, runners-up Pakistan won US$22,500 and Sri Lanka US$10,000.

 The beneficiaries of the tournament were Mohammad Nazir (Pakistan), Shoaib Mohammad (Pakistan) and Desmond Haynes (West Indies) who each received US$35,000.